aws/aws-parallelcluster/docs/iam.rst

 ParallelClusterUserPolicy
 -------------------------

-In case you are using SGE, Slurm or Torque as a scheduler:
+Note: if you use a custom role, ``ec2_iam_role = role_name``, the IAM resource must be changed to include the name of this custom role.

-Note, if you use a custom role, ``ec2_iam_role = role_name``, you'll need to change the IAM resource to include the name of that role.
+When using SGE, Slurm or Torque as a scheduler:

 From: ::